rapyuta-robotics/rapyuta-io-docs/hugo/content/7_FAQ/76_account-management.md

 #### Q. What happens when my Community plan free trial period ends??
 > {{%expand "Answer" %}}
 At the end of the free trial period of the Community Plan, the platform will stop all running deployments and delete all devices onboarded by the user.
 Since the deletion of resources is irreversible, the deployments and devices cannot be restored.
-Consequently, the user will lose any information, like logs, associated with those resources.To reactivate the full functionality of the platform, the user must add a valid payment method by visiting the Billing section.
+Consequently, the user will lose any information, like logs, associated with those resources.
+To reactivate the full functionality of the platform, the user must add a valid payment method by visiting the Billing section.
 To avoid the scenario of losing device and deployment information it is recommended that the user adds payment information before the trial period ends.

 {{% /expand%}}